Washington-University/HCPpipelines/README.md

    gradunwarp tool (gradient_unwarp.py) within a directory specified in the `PATH` environment variable.

-5. A number of the example scripts that serve as templates for running types of pipeline processing, assume that you have placed the gradient coefficients file in the standard configuration directory for your installation of HCP Pipelines.
+5. As distributed, the examples scripts that serve as templates for running various types of pipeline processing are set to *not* run gradient distortion correction.
+Commented out portions of those scripts illustrate how to change the variable settings to perform gradient distortion correction.
-   This standard configuration directory is usually the global/config subdirectory within your HCP Pipelines installation directory.
+   These commented out portions assume that you have placed the gradient coefficients file in the standard configuration directory for your installation of HCP Pipelines (the `global/config` directory within your HCP Pipelines installation directory.

-6. If you are not planning on performing gradient nonlinearity correction, you will not need the HCP gradunwarp software or the gradient coefficients files, but you will need to make sure that you run the pipelines with flags set to indicate that you do not want gradient nonlinearity correction to be done.

 -----